ga4gh-discovery/ga4gh-case-discovery/README.md

-# GA4GH Discovery Search API
+# GA4GH Discovery - Case Discovery API

+**This readme is being updated to reflect the name and scope change of the project.
+Please stand by.**

 A standard for a global federated data sharing network that allows the searching, and subsequent -optional- processing of the results in a cloud environment.